mblackgeo/fast-geodist/README.md

 result = haversine((1, 1, 0, 0))

 # or a numpy array of coordinates pairs
-# useful if loads of distances need to be calculated, handled in parallel
+# useful if lots of distances need to be calculated, handled in parallel
 result = haversine(np.array([(1,1,0,0), (2,2,0,0)]))
 ```